nblt/nblt.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-# I AM LOOKING FOR Academic/Industrial JOBS
+# I AM LOOKING FOR Academic/Industrial JOBS.
+FEEL FREE TO CONTACT ME!

-I am a fourth-year Ph.D. candidate in the Department of Automation at SEIEE, SJTU, advised by [Prof. Xiaolin Huang](http://www.pami.sjtu.edu.cn/xiaolin).
-I also spend several wonderful months in the Department of Computer Science and Engineering, HKUST, as a visiting student, under the guidance of [Prof. James Kwok](https://www.cse.ust.hk/~jamesk/).
+I am currently a fourth-year Ph.D. candidate in the Department of Automation at Shanghai Jiao Tong University, supervised by [Prof. Xiaolin Huang](http://www.pami.sjtu.edu.cn/xiaolin).
+I also spent several wonderful months as a visiting student in the Department of Computer Science and Engineering at HKUST, under the guidance of [Prof. James Kwok](https://www.cse.ust.hk/~jamesk/).
-My research primarily revolves around machine learning and optimization.
-Specifically, I am deeply interested in efficiency, robustness, and generalization aspects of learning algorithms and large models.
+My research interests include machine learning and optimization, with a particular focus on the efficiency, robustness, and generalization of optimization algorithms in the era of large language models.

 I have a keen interest in data structures and algorithms and have participated in several competitive programming contests before.
 I am also a *Nikon* user.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->